JuliaOpt/MathProgBase.jl/doc/lpqcqp.rst

     are specified in a sparse format: the ``coef`` vector contains the nonzero coefficients, and the ``varidx`` vector contains the indices of the corresponding variables.

+.. function:: delconstrs!(m::AbstractLinearQuadraticModel, idxs)

+    Removes the constraints with indexes in the vector idxs.

+.. function:: chgcoeffs!(m::AbstractLinearQuadraticModel, cidxs, vidxs, val)

+    Changes multiple coefficients in the A matrix.
+Coefficients to be changed are the ones with constraint, variables and values indexed, respectively, in the vectors cidxs, vidxs and val.
+    All the vectors must have the same size.

 .. function:: numlinconstr(m::AbstractLinearQuadraticModel)